Scholar Social Community Standards

 - Do not impersonate other people

 - Do not harass other people

 - Do not demand that someone asking for some sort of accommodation justify themselves.
 It is exhausting and unfair to require those with a need for some sort of accommodation to explain it every time, and placing this burden on them will result in de facto exclusion from this instance.
-E.g. if someone asks for you to add a CW to a post, answer with "I'll do that next time, thanks!" rather than "Why do you need me to do that?"—you may not understand another person's needs, but please try to make our instance welcoming for everyone just the same!
+E.g. if someone asks for you to add a CW to a post, answer with "I'll delete & re-draft my post, thanks!" rather than "Why do you need me to do that?"—you may not understand another person's needs, but please try to make our instance welcoming for everyone just the same.

 - Do not attempt to weaponize our Community Standards or anti-abuse tools/policies against marginalized groups such as people of colour, women or queer people.
 Users of Scholar Social are expected to have the literacy to understand that "reverse discrimination" is not real, and so attempts to re-centre discussions of marginalized people around the feelings of the privileged will be taken as manipulative behaviour undertaken deliberately in bad-faith.
 (E.g. white people should not demand that people of colour put CW's on every discussion of race; a straight person who reports a queer person for writing "I hate straight people" may find their own account suspended.)

 - No bots please; Scholar Social is for people

 - Accounts that automatically repeat a Twitter account, RSS feed, etc. must post to Scholar Social as Unlisted, not Public